mrenoch/dangerousgifts/content/references.md

 Marrison, Linda.
 (2006) Radical Psychology: A Journal of Psychology, Politics and Radicalism, Vol. 5.
 Available at: \url{http://www.radpsynet.org/journal/vol5/Morrison.html}.

 \bibitem{}
 Mosher, L. R. (1999).
-"Soteria and Other Alternatives to Acute Psychiatric Hospitalization A Personal and Professional Review." \emph{The Journal of Nervous and Mental Disease}.
+"Soteria and Other Alternatives to Acute Psychiatric Hospitalizaton: A Personal and Professional Review." \emph{The Journal of Nervous and Mental Disease}.
 187:142-149.

 \bibitem{}
 Mundy, A. (2008).
 "Risperdal Can Have Troubling Side Effects in Boys."
 Wall Street Journal, November 25. \url{http://blogs.wsj.com/health/2008/11/25/risperdal-can-have-troubling-side-effects-in-boys} (accessed July 31, 2011).